3. Client Enrollment

 - Hold the Option or Alt key on your keyboard and click "Synchronize (full sync)" button in lower right-hand corner

-Rule-based DEP Profile Assignment
+Rule-based ADE Profile Assignment

 - Click "Edit Assignment Rules".